Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Steering Effects of Value Vectors

-To create a more challenging evaluation that induces models to explicitly prioritize one value over another, we generate a dataset of situational dilemmas where different values are in direct conflict, similar to \citep{deng2025neuron, conva, chen2025personavectorsmonitoringcontrolling}.
+\textbf{Situational dilemmas dataset.} To create a more challenging evaluation that induces models to explicitly prioritize one value over another, we generate a dataset of situational dilemmas where different values are in direct conflict, similar to \citet{deng2025neuron}, \citet{conva}, and \citet{chen2025personavectorsmonitoringcontrolling}.
 We manually validate the data quality of each generated sample and filter noisy ones.
 Similar to the PVQ questionnaire, we evaluate on multilingual versions of the dataset, using GPT-4o-mini translations.
-The details are provided in Appendix \ref{appendix:filter-samples}.
-The evaluation is based on win rates against the base responses (generated without intervention), with GPT-4o-mini serving as the evaluator.
-The exact evaluation prompt is provided in Appendix~\ref{appendix:value_evaluation_prompts}.
+The details are provided in \S~\ref{appendix:filter-samples}.
+The evaluation is based on win rates against the base responses (generated without intervention), with GPT-4o-mini as a judge.
+We justify the choice of our judge through robustness checks across diverse open-source and proprietary models.
+The exact evaluation prompt and human evaluation details are provided in \S~\ref{appendix:value_evaluation_prompts}.

-\paragraph{Value Portrait} To address the gap between standardized tests and real-world usage contexts, we use the Value Portrait benchmark~\citep{han-etal-2025-value}.
-This ecologically valid dataset contains 284 value-annotated query-response pairs from human-human and human-LLM conversations.
-Its validity is supported by correlations between human similarity ratings and PVQ survey responses.
-In this evaluation, the model rates how similar each response is to their own thoughts on a 6-point scale.
+\textbf{Value Portrait.} To address the gap between standardized tests and real-world LLM usage, we use the Value Portrait benchmark~\citep{han-etal-2025-value}.
+The 284 survey items consist of real-world user queries and model responses, ensuring \emph{ecological validity}, where each item is tagged with the corresponding values.
+In this task, the model rates how similar each response is to its own thought on a 6-point scale.